zoomgoogle-drivecoachingsharing

 There's a second problem that hits later.
 Zoom doesn't auto-delete cloud recordings by default, which means they pile up against your plan's cloud storage quota — and once that quota is full or the bill gets uncomfortable, admins start setting retention policies.
 When they do, recordings disappear on a schedule your clients never hear about.
 The link they saved stops working, and you find out when they email you asking for a session from eight months ago that no longer exists.
 The Google Drive vs Zoom Cloud comparison covers the full picture on storage and retention.

-Three things make a Drive link more reliable for this job:
+Three things make a link from your own cloud storage more reliable for this job:

 1. The file doesn't disappear.
-Once a recording is in Drive, it stays until you delete it.
+Once a recording is archived, it stays until you delete it.
 There's no storage clock ticking, no admin-triggered retention policy, no "this recording has expired" message arriving six months later when a client wants to revisit something you covered together.

 2. Anyone-with-the-link viewer access opens the file without authentication.
 Google Drive's sharing model is designed for exactly this — handing a file to someone who isn't in your organization.
 The link opens and the recording plays, regardless of whether your client has a Google account, a Zoom account, or neither.